eloyucu/xkx/README.md

   [attrs: [type: "international"], value: "ISBN_1"]
 ]_

+### get_node_attrs
-`XKX.get_node_attrs`: With this fuction, we can obtain a determined attribute (indicated by the third param) of a node.
+With this fuction, we can obtain a determined attribute (indicated by the third param) of a node.
 Example:
 ```
 {:ok, {_, data}} = XKX.convert_X2K(xml)
 value = val = XKX.get_node_attrs(data, [:Bookstore, :Book], :seller)
 ```
 And the result will be _second_

+### set_node
-`set_node`: This function will set the first occurrence of a node with a new value passed as the third argument of the function.
+This function will set the first occurrence of a node with a new value passed as the third argument of the function.
 Example:
 ```
 {:ok, {_, data}} = XKX.convert_X2K(xml)
 xml =